Everything you need to know

 The CSD stores information on more than one million 3D crystal structures – each with its own unique ID-tag.
-It is a remarkable resource that can inform the research of chemical scientists worldwide.
+It is a resource that is used by chemical scientists worldwide to inform their research.
+Browse the CCDC’s website to find out more about what they do.

 How does your work affect the world around us?